YePererva/bioinformatic-tools-installation/software/annotation/prokka.md

 ```
 alias prokka=$HOME/prokka/bin/prokka
 ```
 And now, can be run as `prokka`.
-THis will be enugh to run from interactive shell, but not for scripts!
+This will be enough to run from interactive shell, but not for scripts!

 The better way:
 ```